 All farm link programs work to help beginning farmers, other farm seekers, and farmland owners connect with each other and related resources.
 They serve beginning and established farmers of all kinds, farming and non-farming landowners, and transitioning or retiring farmers.
 Some programs also work with public, institutional and organizational landowners such as towns, conservation groups and schools.

-Farm link programs across the region recently formed the New England Farm Link Collaborative (NEFLC) to provide and coordinate a variety of farm link services for farmers and landowners across the region.
+Farm link programs across our region formed the New England Farm Link Collaborative (NEFLC) to provide and coordinate a variety of farm link services for farmers and landowners across the region.
 Through cross-postings of farm opportunities, referrals to specialists, joint educational programming and collaborative outreach, NEFLC service providers build awareness, readiness and connections among farm seekers, farmers and landowners of all types in all New England states.
 The Collaborative includes Connecticut Farm Link, Maine Farm Link, Land For Good and Vermont Land Link.
 Each member provides a range of services all aimed at one common goal: to help New England’s farm seekers and landowners connect.

 The New England Farm Link Program Guide explains and compares our region’s farm link programs that help connect farm seekers and farmland owners interested in putting or keeping land in active farming.